Herb Rooney

-Herbert Louis Rooney (born 1940 - February 16, 1991) was an American record producer who was responsible for writing, producing and singing bass on songs by the Exciters and for writing and producing the sample staple Synthetic Substitution by Melvin Bliss.
+Herbert Louis Rooney (1940 – February 16, 1991) was an American record producer who was responsible for writing, producing and singing bass on songs by the Exciters and for writing and producing the sample staple "Synthetic Substitution" by Melvin Bliss.

-Between 1964 and the mid-1980s at time of his death Herb Rooney was married to Barbara Rooney.
-They married in 1959 and had 3 children.
-He also had 4 children by lead singer Brenda Reid, one son, Cory Rooney, who played keyboard for Herb and Brenda when touring and 3 daughters and produced for Mariah Carey, Mary J. Blige, Jessica Simpson, Jennifer Lopez, Marc Anthony, Thalia, Destiny's Child, and many more.
+Between 1964 and the mid-1980s, Herb Rooney was married to the Exciters' lead singer Brenda Reid.
+They had one son, Cory Rooney, who played keyboard for Herb and Brenda when touring and who went on to write music and produce for Mariah Carey, Mary J. Blige, Jessica Simpson, Jennifer Lopez, Marc Anthony, Thalia, Destiny's Child, and many more.

-Post-The Exciters saw Rooney running his own cosmetics firm.
-He died in the early 1990s.
+Post-Exciters saw Rooney running his own cosmetics firm.
+He died on February 16, 1991.